Poppaluu/Anytime-Full-Stack/README.md

 3. open your browser if it has not opened automatically and go to http://localhost:5000/ for the backend and http://localhost:3000/ for the frontend

 heres the video to the showcasing of the project: [text](https://www.youtube.com/watch?v=knmTvoFen9I&ab_channel=matiastarvainen)

+if there is a problem with the project, please contact me through matias.tarvainen@student.lut.fi